Archives

 The editing.

-André Vinícius Dias Carneiro (UFG, Goiânia, GO, Brasil)
+André Vinícius Dias Carneiro (UFG, Goiânia, GO, Brazil)

-Carlos Wagner Benevides Gomes (UEC, Fortaleza, CE, Brasil)
+Carlos Wagner Benevides Gomes (UEC, Fortaleza, CE, Brazil)

-Daniela Giorgenon (UNIP, São José do Rio Preto, SP, Brasil)
+Daniela Giorgenon (UNIP, São José do Rio Preto, SP, Brazil)

-Emanuelle Beserra de Oliveira (UFC, Fortaleza, CE, Brasil)
+Emanuelle Beserra de Oliveira (UFC, Fortaleza, CE, Brazil)

-Felipe Gustavo Soares da Silva (FAST, Nazaré da Mata, PE, Brasil)
+Felipe Gustavo Soares da Silva (FAST, Nazaré da Mata, PE, Brazil)

-Marcio Francisco Teixeira de Oliveira (UERJ, Rio de Janeiro, RJ, Brasil)
+Marcio Francisco Teixeira de Oliveira (UERJ, Rio de Janeiro, RJ, Brazil)

-Marcelo Masson Maroldi (USP, São Paulo, SP, Brasil)
+Marcelo Masson Maroldi (USP, São Paulo, SP, Brazil)

-Pedro Rogério Sousa da Silva (UFC, Fortaleza, CE, Brasil)
+Pedro Rogério Sousa da Silva (UFC, Fortaleza, CE, Brazil)

 • Vol. 14 No. 2 (2023)